RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 .. figure:: blinking-pitaya-eth.gif
    :align: center

 #.
-First check the LEDs:
+First, check the LEDs:

    a.
 If the **green LED** is not **ON** or is **blinking**.
 It seems like something is wrong with the power supply, or maybe it's the USB cable.
 Make sure that: